Jashnoor-gill/E-waste/DEPLOY_RENDER_NETLIFY.md

 This file summarizes the minimal steps to deploy the project using Netlify (frontend) and Render (backend + model service).

 1) Push your repository to GitHub
-  - Ensure your repo contains the model files tracked with Git LFS (they are in `Final_DP/Model`).
+  - Ensure your repo contains the model files tracked with Git LFS (they are in `Model/Model`) or host them externally and set MODEL_DOWNLOAD_URL.

 2) Frontend → Netlify
   - In Netlify, create a new site from Git and connect your repo/branch.